 On April 8, 2021, the OEB rendered its DTA Implementation Decision regarding the recovery of the DTA amounts allocated to ratepayers for the 2017 to 2022 period.
-In its DTA Implementation Decision, the OEB approved recovery of the DTA amounts allocated to ratepayers and included in customer rates for the 2017 to 2021 period plus carrying charges over a two-year recovery period commencing on July 1, 2021.
-For the period 2017 to 2021, due to OEB mandated sharing of DTA amounts as reflected in approved rates, Hydro One's annual FFO9 was lowered by approximately \$31 million, \$54 million, \$62 million, \$57 million and \$53 million in each year from 2017 to 2021, respectively.
-The recovery of the previously shared DTA amounts plus carrying charges resulted in an annual increase in FFO9 of approximately \$65 million in 2021 and is expected to result in an annual increase in FFO9 of approximately \$135 million and \$65 million in 2022 and 2023, respectively.
-In addition, the DTA Implementation Decision requires that Hydro One adjust the transmission revenue requirement and the base distribution rates beginning January 1, 2022 to eliminate any further tax savings flowing to customers.
-This is expected to further increase FFO9 by approximately \$50 million in 2022, but will decline over time.
-The DTA Implementation Decision is also expected to result in an increase in the Company's ETR to approximately 14% to 22% over the next five years, with the most significant impacts expected over the recovery period.
+In its DTA Implementation Decision, the OEB approved recovery of the DTA amounts allocated to ratepayers and included in customer rates for the 2017 to 2021 period, plus carrying charges, over a two-year recovery period commencing on July 1, 2021.
+The recovery of the previously shared DTA amounts plus carrying charges resulted in a \$135 million increase in FFO for the twelve months ended December 31, 2022 (2021 - \$65 million) and is expected to result in FFO of approximately \$65 million in 2023.
+In addition, the DTA Implementation Decision required that Hydro One adjust the transmission revenue requirement and the base distribution rates beginning January 1, 2022 to eliminate any further tax savings flowing to customers.
+This resulted in an incremental \$49 million of FFO7 in 2022 and is expected to result in additional FFO7 of approximately \$46 million in 2023, but will decline annually thereafter.